yuntongzhang/vulnfix/README.md

 ## Getting started

+_New changes has been added to VulnFix since the ISSTA22 publication.
+To get the version during ISSTA22 period and steps for using that version, please refer to [ISSTA22.md](doc/ISSTA22.md)._

+> TODO: Add getting started instruction for the new tool version.

 Firstly, certain OS configurations are required to be set for VulnFix and its dependencies (e.g. AFL).
 To set these, run: